-Our main result is the characterization of the welfare consequences of all strategy-proof market segmentations.
-With consumers engaging in strategically switching market segments before the producer sets the price, producer surplus is always fixed at the uniform monopoly profit, while consumer surplus can range from the uniform monopoly surplus to the maximum consumer surplus attainable under arbitrary segmentation (known as the \emph{buyer-optimal} outcome).
-Moreover, no consumer would face a higher price than the uniform monopoly price, suggesting that all consumers are weakly better off.
+Our main result characterizes the welfare consequences of all strategy-proof market segmentations.
+When consumers strategically choose market segments before the producer sets prices, producer surplus is always fixed at the uniform monopoly profit, while consumer surplus ranges from the uniform monopoly level to the maximum attainable under arbitrary segmentation (the \emph{buyer-optimal} outcome).
+Moreover, no consumer faces a price above the uniform monopoly price, so all consumers are weakly better off.

-We know that at least the uniform monopoly and buyer-optimal outcomes are achievable under strategy-proof market segmentation.
-When there is no market segmentation, the producer will charge the uniform monopoly price.
-Any deviation would require creating a new market, which is not profitable for a consumer.
-For the buyer-optimal outcome, we can partition the aggregate market into several \emph{extremal markets}, where every valuation on the support is optimal.
-The producer merely charges the minimum valuation in each market.\footnote{Consider all markets whose optimal price equals the minimum possible willingness-to-pay.
-Since deviation cannot lead to a lower price, all consumers in these markets have no incentive to leave.
-Therefore, by iteratively considering markets from the lowest price to the highest one, we confirm that the above construction is strategy-proof.} Prices in extremal markets are sensitive to entry, which enables strategy-proof segmentation to have different prices for different markets.
+We establish attainability by constructing strategy-proof segmentations for both extreme outcomes.
+For the uniform monopoly outcome, the argument is immediate: absent any segmentation, the producer charges the uniform monopoly price, and any deviation would require creating a new market, which is not profitable for any consumer.
+For the buyer-optimal outcome, we partition the aggregate market into \emph{extremal markets} in which every valuation in the support is an optimal price.
+The producer therefore charges the minimum valuation in each market.\footnote{Consider all markets whose optimal price equals the lowest willingness to pay.
+Since no deviation can lead to a lower price, consumers in these markets have no incentive to leave.
+Iterating this argument from the lowest-priced markets to the highest confirms that the construction is strategy-proof.} Prices in extremal markets are sensitive to entry, which is precisely what enables a strategy-proof segmentation to sustain different prices across markets.

-With the above two attainable outcomes, we construct a family of strategy-proof segmentation to implement any outcome in between.\footnote{We cannot immediately conclude that any outcome in between is feasible since a convex combination of strategy-proof market segmentation may not necessarily be strategy-proof.} We start with the buyer-optimal segmentation mentioned above.
-We then merge markets with the highest prices to create a new market with a share equal to a parameter between zero and one.
-Assuming that the critical market can be proportionally divided, the consumer surplus in the construction is continuous in the parameter.
-Moreover, two extreme cases of this construction correspond to the uniform monopoly and buyer-optimal outcomes, respectively.
-Thus, any consumer surplus in between can be obtained.